 Scientific Advisory Council (SAC) members may not apply for funding from or participate in grant funding recommendations for CURE Epilepsy while serving on the SAC.

-CURE Epilepsy’s research vision is set by the CURE Epilepsy Board of Directors, Scientific Advisory Board, and CURE Epilepsy Research Team.
+CURE Epilepsy’s research vision is set by the CURE Epilepsy Board of Directors, Scientific Advisory Council, and CURE Epilepsy Research Team.

 RFPs are born out of CURE Epilepsy’s Strategic Vision and outline the research topic areas and requirements for the grant year.